 In order to adapt to these new receivers and to avoid unexpected trips as much as possible, differential switches have evolved to improve their operation.

 To prevent a single differential switch from disconnecting certain devices such as computer equipment, refrigerators and freezers.
-For this type of circuit it is advisable to provide individual differential protection.
+For this type of circuit it is highly advisable always to provide individual differential protection for the installation.

 At least one differential switch shall be fitted for every five installed circuits.